cybervoigt/cybervoigt/README.md

 ### Hello World... 👋

+- 🔭 I’m currently working on "several projects"
+- 🌱 I’m currently learning "Javascript and some frameworks, like Node and Flutter"
+- 👯 I’m looking to collaborate on "share knowledge"
+- 🤔 I’m looking for help with "the ideia to work remote in an international project or company"

 - 📫 How to reach me: cybervoigt@gmail.com

 <!--
 **cybervoigt/cybervoigt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.